aenslei/aenslei/README.md

 My interests mainly lie in penetration testing, digital forensics, malware reverse engineering and (most recently) cybersecurity hardware, like the Flipper Zero, with custom payload scripting.

 # Tech! 💻
-Tech/Languages that I am currently skilled at, working on or experimenting with in no particular order:
+Tech/Languages that I'm currently skilled at, working on or experimenting with in no particular order:

 ![techStack](https://github.com/aenslei/aenslei/assets/120321170/186642ac-3d6a-4b4f-9a73-e9008a3020a1)